 Solution: Inspect the fuel line looking for any clogs preventing fuel flow.
-Replace a fuel line on you Ryobi string trimmer that is clogged, kinked or has developed cracks from age.
+Replace a fuel line on your Ryobi string trimmer that is clogged, kinked, or has developed cracks from age.

-The fuel tank vent, also called a check valve, can become plugged preventing air from passing through the vent to equalize air pressure in the fuel tank.
+The fuel tank vent also called a check valve can become plugged preventing air from passing through the vent to equalize the air pressure in the fuel tank.
 A plugged vent can cause a vacuum to form in the fuel tank keeping fuel from flowing out of the tank.